straw-hat-team/adr/src/adrs/8779742261/README.md

   `system` rows, converge logic writes them freely, database triggers make `managed_by` immutable and `system` rows undeletable.

+### Value shape: bare tokens versus structured identifiers

+A closed authority enum takes **bare tokens** (`system`, `principal`), never path- or URI-shaped values (`/system`, `system://...`).
+GCP's identifier grammar, the richest in the survey, exists to solve two problems a closed enum does not have, and GCP itself goes bare the moment those problems disappear:

+1. **Typed prefixes disambiguate type in an open field.** The IAM policy binding field carries an open set of identities of different kinds, so each value declares its type: `user:alice@example.com`, `serviceAccount:sa@project.iam.gserviceaccount.com`.
+The prefix exists because the set is open and heterogeneous.
+2. **URI schemes address instances and classes in federated pools:**
+   `principal://iam.googleapis.com/.../workloadIdentityPools/POOL/subject/S`
+   names one external identity, `principalSet://.../group/G` names a matching class.
+Structure exists to *address* things.
+3. **Resource names address instances across services** (AIP-122): the full resource name is "a schemeless URI with the owning API's service name, followed by the relative resource name":
+   `//library.googleapis.com/publishers/123/books/les-miserables`, with
+   components alternating collection identifiers and resource IDs.
+   Structure again exists to address an open set.
+4. **And the counter-case that proves the rule:** inside that same prefixed, URI-bearing binding field, GCP's closed specials are bare
+   literals: `allUsers` and `allAuthenticatedUsers` carry no prefix and no scheme, because a closed reserved value has no type ambiguity to resolve and nothing to address.

+An authority enum is case 4 everywhere: a closed set, CHECK-constrained, compared byte-for-byte by database triggers and pattern matches.
+Every authority enum in the survey is bare (`AWS`, `CUSTOMER`, `Local`, `BuiltIn`, `Custom`, `Static`, `MANAGED`, `SELF_MANAGED`, `EnvironmentRole`, `SystemAssigned`); no surveyed product uses a path-shaped enum value.

+The corollary for **instance attribution**: when an authority class later needs to say *which* manager (which sync connection, which managing resource), the precedented shape is a companion reference field, never a composite enum value.
+Azure keeps `type: BuiltInRole` (closed enum) separate from `managedBy` (a resource ID); AWS keeps Config's `Source.Owner` (closed enum) separate from Secrets Manager's `OwningService` (service identifier).
+So a future synced row is `managed_by: external` plus a `managing_connection_id` reference, not `managed_by: external:scim:conn_123`.
+If such a reference must address resources across services, AIP-122 full resource names are the precedented value format for the *reference field*, which is exactly where structured identifiers belong.
+(Reserved lexical prefixes like `goog-` labels and `aws:` tags are a third mechanism again: namespacing inside user-writable open fields, irrelevant to closed enums.)

 ### Precedent survey (2026-08-03)

 | Product | Field | Values | Behavior |